AdamMontemurro/VariableTypes/README.md

 ![Main Method](https://i.imgur.com/ynstIsq.png)

 Next, we have to declare an integer that we will call "age".
 Give our variable a value.
+Declarations for variables in JAVA start by specifying the variable type.

 ![Declaring Variable](https://i.imgur.com/zwD1JDY.png)